 When Do You Need a Tooth Crown?

-You visited your dentist for your regular checkup, and he suddenly said that you need a tooth crown for one of your teeth.
-Considering the expensive costs, you ask yourself, “Do I really need it?”
+You visited your walk-in dentist near me for your regular checkup, and he suddenly said that you need a crown for one of your teeth.
+Considering the expensive costs, you ask yourself, “Do I need it?”
 Know when you need a tooth crown with the tips below.

-A lot of people go for a tooth crown for cosmetic reasons.
-This is because tooth crowns can effectively cover a severely damaged tooth.
+A lot of people go for a tooth crown for cosmetic reasons, and this is because tooth crowns can effectively cover a severely damaged tooth.

-Stains are definitely not a good sight to look at.
-A lot of people who suffer from stained teeth go for professional whitening options.
+Stains are not a good sight to look at.
+Many people who suffer from stained teeth go for professional whitening options.
 However, severe cases cannot be treated by mere whitening.
 When this happens, patients usually proceed to dental crowns.

 If one of your teeth is weak, you need to support it so that it doesn’t get weakened even more.
 A tooth crown can help hold the parts together.

-If you have a missing tooth and you replace it with a dental implant, you will most likely need to cover the implant with a tooth crown to give it support.
+If you replace a missing tooth with a dental implant, you will most likely need to cover it with a tooth crown to support it.

-If your dentist says that you need a crown, you most probably do.
-If you doubt, just refer to the information above.
+You probably do if your dentist says you need a crown.
+If you doubt, refer to the information above.